Adoration of the Magi (Fra Angelico and Filippo Lippi)

-The Adoration of the Magi is a tondo, or circular painting, of the Adoration of the Magi assumed to be that recorded in 1492 in the Palazzo Medici Riccardi in Florence as by Fra Angelico.
-It dates from the mid-15th century and is now in the National Gallery of Art in Washington D.C.
+The Adoration of the Magi is a tondo, or circular painting, of the Adoration of the Magi assumed to be the work recorded in 1492 in the Palazzo Medici Riccardi in Florence as by Fra Angelico.
+It dates from the mid-15th century and is now in the National Gallery of Art in Washington, D.C.
 Most art historians think that Filippo Lippi painted more of the original work, and that it was added to some years after by other artists, as well as including work by assistants in the workshops of both the original masters.
 It has been known as the Washington Tondo and Cook Tondo after Herbert Cook, and this latter name in particular continues to be used over 50 years after the painting left the Cook collection.

 The tondo is painted in tempera on a wood panel, and the painted surface has a diameter of 137.3 cm (54 1/16 in.).
 The National Gallery of Art dates it to "c.
 1440/1460".

 Art historians are agreed that the painting was produced over a considerable period, with significant changes in the composition, and contributions from a number of hands.
 While some are critical of the discordances this history has produced, for John Walker, the second director of the National Gallery of Art, the result was among the greatest Florentine paintings in the world.
 It is a climax of beauty, a summary in itself of the whole evolution of the Italian schools of painting in the first half of the fifteenth century.
 For it stands at a crossroad of art.
 The old style, the gay, colorful, fairy tale painting of the Middle Ages, is ending in an outburst of splendor; and the new style, scientific in observation, studious in anatomy and perspective, realistic in its portrayal of life, is beginning its long development.